mrchaser24/Simple-Task-Management-React/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# Welcome to my Simple Task Management application

 ## Getting Started

-First, install the package, I did add legacy as some dependency is using the older version of react:
+First, install the package, I did add legacy command as some dependency is using the older version of react, but don't worry it will work fine:

 ```bash
 npm i --legacy-peer-deps